Charlotte Twins: History

-Spartanburg (89–43) led the Western Carolinas League and were followed by the Greenville Rangers (71–57), Greenwood Braves (70–61), Gastonia Pirates (60–70), Charlotte Twins (50–79) and Anderson Giants (51–81) in the final regular season standings.
+In the final standings, Spartanburg (89–43) led the Western Carolinas League, followed by the Greenville Rangers (71–57), Greenwood Braves (70–61), Gastonia Pirates (60–70), Charlotte Twins (50–79) and Anderson Giants (51–81) in the Western Carolinas League standings.
 Spartanburg then defeated Greenville in a playoff to claim the championship.

 Charlotte Twins players Lyman Bostock and Rob Wilfong both went on to major league careers.

-Bostock, who played his first professional season for Charlotte after being drafted from California State University, Northridge was the son of former negro leagues player Lyman Bostock Sr..
-While playing for the California Angels, Bostock was shot to death in Gary, Indiana on September 23, 1978, after playing in a game at the Chicago White Sox earlier in the day.
+Bostock, who played his first professional season for Charlotte after being drafted from California State University, Northridge, was the son of former negro leagues player Lyman Bostock Sr..
+On September 23, 1978, Bostock was shot to death in Gary, Indiana.
+As member of the California Angels, Bostock was murdered after playing in a game at the Chicago White Sox earlier in the day.

 In September 1972, the Minnesota Twins announced that both the Twins and the Hornets would not play in Charlotte in 1973.
 After the 1972 season, the Minnesota Twins folded the Charlotte Twins franchise and relocated the Charlotte Hornets franchise.
 The Hornets moved to become the Orlando Twins, continuing play in the 1973 Southern League.
 In 1976, the Charlotte O's franchise rejoined the Southern League and resumed play at Clark Griffith Park.